Does A Yucca Plant Need Full Sun?

 Spots on leaves or branch disfiguration

-Dark or light spots on the plant's leaves can be a sign of stress, typically from temperature settings that are not ideal.
-On average, the yucca plant prefers temperatures ranging from 45 to 90 degrees Fahrenheit.
-Temperatures outside of this can range cause the plant to show signs of distress and potentially die.
+On average, a yucca prefers temperatures ranging from 45 to 90 degrees Fahrenheit.
+Temperatures outside of this can cause the plant to show signs of distress and potentially die.

 Also, if you notice that the new growing branches on the plant appear disfigured, this can be a sign of temperature stress.
 The best way to correct this is to slowly change the environment's temperature each day until it reaches around 70 degrees Fahrenheit on average.